 On-chain transactions are regular transactions made on a blockchain.
 They can be called native transactions or just “transactions” when discussing a particular blockchain.
 Native here means they are endemic to a blockchain and are the natural way to make transactions.

 A textbook definition is that they are transactions carried out and made available on the blockchain and, as such, are valid only when published/declared on the blockchain.

 On-chain transactions are easier to understand when you keep in mind that a blockchain is a distributed public ledger comprised of blocks of completed transactions and nodes that process, check, and publish these transactions to the ledger.

 Sending cryptocurrency, like Bitcoin, from one public address to another is an on-chain transaction.
 The transfer is processed, checked, and cleared by nodes (or miners), and the transaction is published on the blockchain, much like regular financial transactions.

-However, as straight forward this may sound, several other processes going on in the background.
+However, as straight forward this may sound, several other processes are going on in the background.

 How On-Chain Transactions Work

 Blockchains are built on certain rules of engagement, called protocols, that all transactions must obey.
 These rules vary from one blockchain to another, so what constitutes an on-chain transaction on one blockchain may not apply to another.
 In essence, on-chain transactions are determined by the protocols of the blockchain.